Implementation of the left-right symmetric model in FeynRules

-The symmetry breaking is also required to be (partly) left-right symmetric by itself, in order to obtain Dirac mass terms for the fermions.
+Although the LRSM Lagrangian is invariant under $SU(2)_L \times SU(2)_R \times U(1)_{B-L}$, the vacuum states are not.
+These states acquire VEVs in a pattern which should be compatible with phenomenological requirements.
+To begin with, the symmetry breaking is required to be (partly) left-right symmetric by itself, in order to obtain Dirac mass terms for the fermions.
 This is accomplished by introducing the left-right symmetric Higgs bidoublet (the numbers in the parenthesis stand for its properties under $SU(3)_C$, $SU(2)_L$ and $SU(2)_R$ and for its quantum number under $B-L$, respectively):

-This bidoublet acquires the VEVs $<\phi^0_{1,2}>=k_{1,2}$ and generates the Dirac masses of the fermions via its couplings to the fermion bilinears $\bar{Q}_LQ_R$ and $\bar{Q}_RQ_L$.
+This bidoublet acquires VEVs for the neutral fields and generates the Dirac masses of the fermions via its couplings to the fermion bilinears $\bar{f}_Lf_R$ and $\bar{f}_Rf_L$ ($f=Q,L$).
 This by itself is not yet sufficient to break the left-right symmetry of Eq.\eqref{eq.lr-symmetry} to $U(1)_Q$.\footnote{The reason is that the $B-L$ quantum number attributed to the bidoublet is zero and, in addition, the fields which acquire the VEVs have no electric charge.
-Therefore, after symmetry breaking, the vacuum remain symmetric under $U(1)_{B-L}\times U(1)_Q$ instead of just $U(1)_Q$ (see also Ref.\cite{mohapatra}).} Thus, as mentioned in the introduction, the model outlined here also employs (for the additional symmetry breaking) the two Higgs triplets:
+Therefore, after symmetry breaking, the vacuum remain symmetric under $U(1)_{B-L}\times U(1)_Q$ instead of just $U(1)_Q$ (see also \cite{mohapatra}).} Thus, as mentioned in the introduction, the model outlined here also employs (for the additional symmetry breaking) the two Higgs triplets:

-with condensates $<\Delta_{L,R}>=\nu_{L,R}$.
-This setup is sufficient in order to further break the symmetry to $U(1)_Q$.
-Consequently, the gauge invariant Yukawa interaction terms are: